tonytsheng/DBHUB/ELB/NLB_RDS/readme.md

   - Leave the Private IPv4 address drop down default for all subnets.
   - Listener - enter TCP and the database port and select the name of the Target Group you just created.
 - Click Create Load Balancer.
+- Note the port that your Load Balancer is running on - the default is 80.
+- You can add another target group to run on another port.

 ## Open the database port in your VPC Security Groups
 - You will need to open the database port for the subnet(s) that your database is running in.
-So add an inbound rule for port 5432, subnet 10.0.2.0/24 for example.
+So add an inbound rule for port that the load balancer is running on, 80 is the default, subnet 10.0.2.0/24 for example.

 ## Test connectivity through the NLB
 - Wait for the status of the load balancer to become Active - this may take a few minutes.